This Day In Literary History

 Arthur Miller's experience with the House Unamerican Activities Committee would haunt him for the rest of his life.
 Which is why, in the 1970s, he took a personal interest in the famous Barbara Gibbons murder case.

 The victim's son, Peter Reilly, was convicted of her murder based on what most people believed was a coerced confession.
 There was little, if any, actual evidence to prove his guilt.

 Miller, believing that Reilly was innocent and had been railroaded by the Connecticut State Police and the state Attorney General who had prosecuted the case, used his celebrity to draw attention to Reilly's plight.

 The case reminded Miller of his own railroading by the House Unamerican Activities Committee, which would become the House Committee on Internal Security in 1969 and finally be abolished in 1975.

-McCarthy was shunned by almost all his fellow Senators.
-Whenever he gave a speech on the Senate floor, the other Senators would immediately leave the floor rather than listen to him.
+Shunned by almost all his fellow Senators, whenever McCarthy gave a speech on the Senate floor, the other Senators would immediately leave the floor rather than listen to him speak.

 Quote Of The Day

 "I know that my works are a credit to this nation and I dare say they will endure longer than the McCarran Act." - Arthur Miller